 Accelerate Test Execution

 To speed up the CI process, we developed a group of features that support every phаse of the process, from test creation to execution.
-Let’s take a look at how BELLATRIX can speed up your test execution by distributing your tests on multiple machines, enhanced finding and waiting of elements, and providing an improved app life cycle control.
+Let’s take a look at how BELLATRIX can speed up your test execution by enhanced finding and waiting of elements, and providing an improved app life cycle control.

 Optimized Element Finding and Waiting